ForJ-Latech/fwm/z-class-documentation/packaged_documentation/README.md

-# Welcome to the ALPHA build of the Fantasy World Manager!
+# Welcome to the Beta build of the Fantasy World Manager!

-We hope that you enjoy using our software to help realize your fantasy world!
+We hope that you enjoy using our software to realize your fantasy world!

 ## Important notes if you use an ssd